Citation, DOI & article data

 History and etymology

-The term was coined by L Marmor in 1970 8.
+The distinctive term for this fracture was coined by L Marmor in 1970 stemming from it lying in the frontal, lateral, and transverse planes 8.

 - 1. Kocher M, Millis MB.
 Operative Techniques: Pediatric Orthopaedic Surgery.
 Saunders.
 ISBN:1416049150.
 Read it at Google Books - Find it at Amazon